Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 Where to Stay

 Obviously, there are all kinds of very reasonably priced accommodation ready for travellers all over Malaysia.
 If you are on a budget, you find friendly hostels.
-And if you can splurge, you get even a five-star-hotel for under 100 US$.
+And in the event that you can splurge, you get even a five-star hotel for under 100 US$.

 You’ll find the accommodations I chose listed in the respective guides – see below.